 ➢ In case you own a boat on a trailer, learn how to anchor it to the ground.

 • Take Measures to Safeguard Your Business: Hurricanes can wreak havoc on anything and your business is no different.
 So, preparing yourself in advance is the key.

 ➢ Develop an emergency business continuity and response plan.
 In the event of a hurricane, this will enable you to recover quickly.

 ➢ Keep the contact information of your suppliers, vendors and employees with you, so you can check if they are all well and discuss with them further steps to resume normal operations.

 ➢ Consider reviewing your business policy to understand its coverage.

 For more information on how to prepare for hurricane season, you can visit

 https://www.ready.gov/hurricanes.
-If you are struggling to file a hurricane damage claim or want to get a fair settlement for your losses due to hurricane, consider contacting an established hurricane damage insurance claim adjusters in your area.
+If you are struggling to file a hurricane damage claim or want to get a fair settlement for your losses due to the hurricane, consider contacting an established hurricane damage insurance claim adjuster in your area.